Last updated: 5 May 2020

 Tackling fraud and scams remains one of the FCA's priorities in the 2019/20 business plan.

-It is therefore not surprising that the Contingent Reimbursement Model Steering Group has indicated that the PSPs already signed up to the code will cover 85% of consumers.
+It is therefore not surprising that prior to the code becoming live, the Contingent Reimbursement Model Steering Group indicated that the PSPs already signed up would cover 85% of consumers.

 The direction of travel in this area can be charted from the introduction of the Payment Services Regulations 2009, supplemented by the Payment Services Regulations 2017 (the PSRs).
 However, critics have argued the PSRs often left victims of fraud without any viable route to recovery.